-The best way how to grow sweet corn is to plant an early variety near the beginning of the season, and then wait a couple weeks to plant another early variety and then plant a later variety.
+The best way on how to grow sweet corn is to plant an early variety near the beginning of the season, then wait a couple weeks to plant another early variety, and then plant a later variety.
 This will help you to have fresh sweet corn to eat all summer long.

 Planting Sweet Corn

-When planting sweet corn, plant the seeds 1/2 inch (1.2 cm.) deep in cool, moist soil, and at least 1 to 1 1/2 inches (2.5 to 3.8 cm.) deep in warm, dry soil.
-Plant 12 inches (30 cm.) apart with at least 30 to 36 inches (76-91 cm.) between rows.
+When planting sweet corn, plant the seeds 1/2 inch (1 cm.) deep in cool, moist soil and at least 1 to 1 1/2 inches (2.5-4 cm.) deep in warm, dry soil.
+Plant 12 inches (31 cm.) apart with at least 30 to 36 inches (76-91 cm.) between rows.
 This protects the plants from cross-pollination if you have planted different varieties.

 When growing sweet corn, it’s important to note that you can plant different corn varieties, but you don’t want them near each other.
 If you cross sweet corn plants with other varieties of corn, you can get starchy corn, which is something you don’t want.